Skills

 Water from elephant dung

-Elephants are a kind of dung-producing machines African elephants (Loxodonta africana) in the wild are foraging about 150 – 180 kg of plant material per day.
+Elephants are a kind of dung-producing machines In the wild, African elephants (Loxodonta africana) are foraging about 150 – 180 kg of plant material per day.
 And they also drink about 350 liters of water.
-Consequently, they excrete every day…
+Consequently, they excrete about 10 –…

 Snares for poaching are a real problem